-Costing the impacts of hunger and hardship on housing and homelessness - considerations
+Costing the impacts of hunger and hardship on housing and homelessness - considerations and associated additional healthcare costs.
+However, as the logic model illustrates, there is a clear interaction between housing and health.

 Our analysis assumes that everyone experiencing homelessness (people who are rough sleeping, in temporary accommodation, or present to a council as homeless) is within our hunger and hardship definition and therefore the costs related to homelessness are included within the cost of hunger and hardship.